We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Choose the TOTO UltraMax II if you want a sleek, easy-clean one-piece

-The UltraMax II is the pick when a refined look, simpler cleaning, water efficiency and an included soft-close seat matter more than squeezing out the last gram of flush power.
+The UltraMax II is the pick when a refined look, simpler cleaning, water efficiency and an included soft-close seat matter to you, all without giving up any flush power versus the Drake.

 You want the easiest toilet to keep clean